VikingGlasses/portfolio/readme.md

 - Java 8
 - Maven 3
 - MongoDB 3.4
+- I use Tomcat plus 8.5, but it should work on any server.

 #### From Eclipse (Spring Tool Suite)

-Import as *Existing Maven Project* and run it as *Spring Boot App*.
+Import as *Existing Maven Project* and run on your server.